jluby127/jluby127.github.io/teaching.md

 ### Spring 2023: Physics 7E - Classical Physics

-Fluids; oscillations; waves; and optics for scientists and engineers.
+Fluids, oscillations, waves, and optics for scientists and engineers.

 <br>